krishnagopika/Pretraining/git.md

 Now consider that The purpose of the drone is changed and now the drone is used to spray pesticides instead of image capturing.

-The new update is 2.0.0
+With new update the version is 2.0.0

 ```